Ghazi Shami

-Ghazi Shami (born 1977) (Arabic: غازي شامي), is a Palestinian-American music executive, technologist, and entrepreneur, best known as the founder and CEO of Empire Distribution.
-Established in 2010 in San Francisco, California, Empire has grown into an international operation with offices in New York, Nashville, the United Kingdom, and the Middle East.
+Ghazi Shami (Arabic: غازي شامي; born 1977), is an American music executive, technologist and entrepreneur, best known as the founder and CEO of Empire Distribution.
+Of Palestinian origins, Shami has been described as the "highest-profile Palestinian executive in the music business."

-The company has played a significant role in the careers of numerous artists across diverse genres, including hip-hop, R&B, Latin, reggae, pop, rock, gospel, and country.
+In 2010, Shami established Empire Distribution in San Francisco, and has remained its CEO since.
+As of 2026, Empire had offices in New York, Nashville, the United Kingdom, and the Middle East.
+The company played a role in the careers of artists in genres such as hip-hop, R&B, Latin, reggae, pop, rock, gospel, and country.

+Throughout his career, Shami has received several honors, including being named a "San Franciscan of the Year," being included in Variety's Top 50 Hip-Hop Executives of All Time, and receiving Billboard's Clive Davis Visionary Award.

 Early life

-Ghazi Shami was born and raised in San Francisco, California.
+Shami was born and raised in San Francisco, California.
 His father, Fuad Hanna Shami (1934–2008), was from Khirbat Lid in Palestine and left in 1948 following its occupation and depopulation during the Arab-Israeli War.
 His mother was from Ramla.

 From a young age, Shami demonstrated an aptitude for technology and music.
 By four years old, he was repairing washing machines in his father's laundromat, and by 14, he was creating "pause-tapes" using a Gemini mixer and two tape decks.

 Education

 Shami graduated from the College of San Mateo with an associate degree in music technology.
-He has a bachelor's degree in radio and television from San Francisco State University.
+He earned a bachelor's degree in radio and television from San Francisco State University.
 Ghazi was later inducted to San Francisco State's Alumni Association Hall of Fame in 2025.

 Career

+Shami on the PandaConf stage during day three of Web Summit 2022 at the MEO Arena in Lisbon, Portugal.

 Career before Empire

-Prior to founding Empire, Shami cultivated a diverse professional background spanning technology and music production.
-He worked in various technology companies during the new millennium's initial tech boom, including Sun Microsystems, Eloquent Technologies, and Audio Highway, where he gained insights into fiber optic cables and nascent compression technology.
+Prior to founding Empire, Shami worked in technology companies during the new millennium's initial tech boom, including Sun Microsystems, Eloquent Technologies, and Audio Highway, where he gained insights into fiber optic cables and nascent compression technology.
 He also served as an audio engineer for 3rd Eye Studios in 1995 and as a creative media manager for Audiohighway.com in 2000.

-Around 2002, he left his corporate job, using the financial payout to fund his nascent vision for a music venture.
-During this period, he was actively involved in music production, making beats, writing, and recording albums with artists like Messy Marv and Planet Asia, though these projects were not released.
-He spent significant time at Hyde Street Studios, mixing projects, printing cover art, and pressing disks, developing a "one-stop-shop" service for artists and brands.
+Around 2002, he left his corporate job, using the financial payout to fund his music venture.
+During this period, he was involved in music production, making beats, writing, and recording albums with artists like Messy Marv and Planet Asia, though these projects were not released.
+He spent time at Hyde Street Studios, mixing projects, printing cover art, and pressing disks, developing a "one-stop-shop" service for artists and brands.